Nouns in English Grammar

 - I need some information about the museum.

-Countable nouns are sometimes called count nouns.
-They are nouns which can be used in singular and plural.
+Countable nouns (also called count nouns) can be counted used in singular and plural.

 - one car, two cars